fatemeshafiee/oai-cn5g-nwdaf/components/oai-nwdaf-nbi-analytics/README.md

 - NWDAF Engine ADS [**Engine ADS**]
 - NWDAF Southbound Interface [**SBI**]

-Each has its own repository: this repository (`NBI Analytics`) is meant for NWDAF Analytics Info Service API.
+Each has its own component folder: this folder (`NBI Analytics`) is meant for NWDAF Analytics Info Service API.

 ## Generation